laravel/docs/filesystem.md

 <a name="specifying-a-file-name"></a>
 #### Specifying A File Name

-If you do not want a file name to be automatically assigned to your stored file, you may use the `storeAs` method, which receives the path, the file name, and the (optional) disk as its arguments:
+If you do not want a filename to be automatically assigned to your stored file, you may use the `storeAs` method, which receives the path, the filename, and the (optional) disk as its arguments:

     $path = $request->file('avatar')->storeAs(
         'avatars', $request->user()->id